My last post about Google Fi has been getting a lot of traffic. Two sentences from the post provoked a lot of disagreement:

 - How does the subscriber want to make trade-offs between the cost of cell service and the service’s performance?

 Below I’ll run through a couple of my preferred alternatives to Google Fi.
-More details about these carriers can be found within my list of recommended wireless carriers.

 As a heads up, I’m affiliated with most of these carriers.
 If you click a link on my website then purchase service from a carrier I’m affiliated with, I’ll likely get a commission.
 If you’d prefer I don’t receive a commission, just navigate directly to the carriers’ websites.
 Details about arrangements I have with carriers can be found on my transparency page.
 Prices I mention below generally do not include taxes and fees.
 Headings below link to each carrier’s website.